SodaWithoutSparkles/revanced-troubleshooting-guide/02-add-patch.md

 ## Preface

-This is a guide for non-root users to add patches ReVanced YouTube.
+This is a guide for non-root users to add patches to ReVanced YouTube.

 ## Requirements